Message us or call us on

 +44 1273 676 712

 Float down jungle canals watching howler monkeys swing through the trees above, search for tarantula in the darkening cloud forest and watch sea turtles laying eggs in the sands of the Pacific.
-Designed by families, for families, this self-drive adventure holiday is made to balance fun activities, spectacular landscapes and wildlife with time to relax.
+Designed by families, for families, this self-drive Costa Rica family holiday is made to balance fun activities, spectacular landscapes and wildlife with time to relax.

 On arrival in San José you are met and taken to your comfortable hotel in the centre of the city.
 This is likely to be a short overnight since you leave early tomorrow but the hotel is well positioned and is a comfortable place to recover from your journey.
 Please note, international flights are quoted separately.

 You are collected early this morning for the drive north east to the Caribbean.
 As you approach you’ll notice the scenery becoming more green and lush.
 There's an opportunity to visit a local school and wander around the village to get a feel for local life on the Caribbean side before the boat ride in to the wetlands of Tortuguero.
 Arrive in time to settle into your room and enjoy lunch at the lodge.
 You may also like to take a dip in the lovely pool to cool off after the journey.

 Your lodge has an excellent staff of naturalist guides on hand.
 After breakfast you set off in your boat for a journey through the narrow river channels of the flooded forest.
 En route your guide will help you spot monkeys, sloth, river turtle, toucans, caiman and iguana.
 You may even be lucky enough to see the local family of river otters cavorting downstream.